Slimmed-down ceremony to open pandemic-hit Tokyo Games

 One moment of enduring magic could come when organisers reveal the final runner carrying the Olympic flame in the long relay that began in Greece and lighting the stadium's cauldron.

 The identity of the final torchbearer is one of the Games' most closely held secrets.
-Speculation has swirled around well-known athletes such as former Seattle Mariners baseball player Ichiro Suzuki, Shohei Ohtani of the Los Angeles Angels, and Grand Slam tennis champion Naomi Osaka. read more
+Speculation has swirled around well known athletes such as former Seattle Mariners baseball player Ichiro Suzuki, Shohei Ohtani of the Los Angeles Angels, and Grand Slam tennis champion Naomi Osaka.

 A vastly smaller number of athletes will march in the teams' parade, with many planning to fly in just before their competitions and leave shortly after to avoid infections.